 It’s all about hope (and hope isn’t an emotion or wishful thinking).
 Hope is a thought process that occurs when we have goals, pathways and agency.
 The action bit is central.

 Yes, it makes sense.
 If you lack the ability to control what is happening in your life, or you believe you lack the ability, you will feel more stress when faced with an adversity.
 Put simply, people who are powerless (even if it is a matter of their beliefs) become victims, and victims get overwhelmed by stress.
 In contrast, people who take charge over the aspects of their lives that are controllable thrive, despite real life problems and difficulties.

 At St Andrew’s we have clear pathways to help build resilience in our students (and we know that resilience can be taught).

-These pathways are explicitly focused on in our tutor program, Te Waka, Elite Sport, Health, Physical Education and Religious Education and are implicitly taught throughout the curriculum and co-curricular program;
+These pathways are explicitly focused on in our tutor programme, Te Waka, Elite Sport, Health, Physical Education and Religious Education and are implicitly taught throughout the curriculum and co-curricular programme;